 Before you start searching for data, set up the time filter.
 The sample index pattern used for this tutorial contains time-based data.
 You can set a time filter that displays only the data within a specified time range, and you can choose the time filter to change the time range or select a specific time range in the histogram.

-Adjusting the time filter
+Setting the time filter

-To adjust the time filter:
+To set the time filter: